Offshore drilling on the Atlantic coast of the United States

 Offshore drilling for oil and gas on the Atlantic coast of the United States took place from 1947 to the early 1980s.
 Oil companies drilled five wells in Atlantic Florida state waters and 51 exploratory wells on federal leases on the outer continental shelf of the Atlantic coast.
 None of the wells were completed as producing wells.
 All the leases have now reverted to the government.

 Although no oil or gas have been produced from beneath U.S. Atlantic waters, there are active offshore fields to the south in offshore Cuba and to the north in offshore Canada.

 Each US state along the Atlantic coast owns as territorial waters out to three nautical miles (3.45 statute, or land miles) from the shore at mean low tide, and has jurisdiction to decide whether or not, and under what terms, to lease the territory for oil and gas.
 The federal government owns and controls the minerals between three and 200 nmi from the shore.

 In accordance with congressional restrictions and presidential orders, no federal leasing has taken place on the offshore Atlantic coast of the United States since the early 1980s.
 The federal government had scheduled a lease sale for offshore Virginia, to take place in 2011, and in March 2010, President Barack Obama announced his intention to open the Mid-Atlantic and South Atlantic planning areas to oil and gas exploration.
 However, lease sale plans were canceled in May 2010 following the Deepwater Horizon oil spill in the Gulf of Mexico.
 In December 2010, Interior Secretary Ken Salazar announced a ban on drilling in federal waters off the Atlantic coast through 2017.
-Since that time, US Presidents Donald Trump and Barack Obama have issued executive orders restricting offshore leasing along the Atlantic Coast.
+In 2017 President Trump issued an executive order aimed to open and streamline oil exploration on the Atlantic coast and elsewhere, stating that "It shall be the policy of the United States to encourage energy exploration and production".